Proving Ground (Star Trek: Enterprise): Production

 Combs had previously made guest appearances in both Star Trek: Deep Space Nine and Star Trek: Voyager.
 Producer Manny Coto said he hoped to make Combs a regular on the show, had the series been renewed for a fifth season.

 Shran's antennae are prosthetics that are moved by remote control.
 Combs and the puppeteer discussed the scenes in advance so they could work in tandem, "we have created, slowly, this little bit of language," which can reflect the character's mood, speech, and actions.

 The episode is directed by veteran Star Trek franchise television director David Livingston, who directed over 60 episodes of Star Trek in this period.

 Reception

 "Proving Ground" first aired in the United States on UPN on January 21, 2004.
 According to Nielsen Media Research, it received a 2.2/3 rating share among adults.
 It had an average of 3.4 million viewers.
 American Idol dominated the evening, pushing down the ratings for other networks.

-The Andorian episodes are noted as an important vehicle for Shran, one of the significant characters of the series.
+James Gray writing for The Digital Fix was positive about the episode, and was happy with the presentation of the Andorian character Shran.
+Lisa Granshaw at Den of Geek noted the Andorian episodes as an important vehicle for Shran, one of the significant characters of the series.
 Combs' performance was also praised.

-In 2005, James Gray writing for The Digital Fix was positive about the episode, and was happy with the presentation of the Andorian character Shran.